roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

+===

- ****** From Loving Wife to Slut Ch.
-08 ****** byJust_Plain_Bob© When I walked into the kitchen David was sitting at the kitchen table working on a bowl of cereal.
+When I walked into the kitchen David was sitting at the kitchen table working on a bowl of cereal.
 It was the first time I had been alone with him since the night of Jake's party.
 I poured myself a cup of coffee and sat down at the table with him.

  "We need to talk young man."